 Above right: Buddy (3rd from left middle row), taken during training June 1943 at Trenton, Ontario, Canada.
 Can you name any of the others?

 The German night fighters split the force into two parts.
 The bombers flew over France nearly as far as the Swiss border before turning North East to approach Stuttgart.
-This resulted in delaying the Luftwaffe making contact with the bomber force.
-When the German fighters did arrive just before Stuttgart was reached a fierce combat followed.
+This resulted in delaying the Luftwaffe from making contact with the bomber force.
+When the German fighters did arrive just before Stuttgart was reached fierce combat followed.

-Above left to right: P/O. Norman Lumgair, P/O. William Taylor and Sgt.
-Robert Burt
+Above left to right: P/O. Norman Lumgair, Sgt.
+Douglas Cruickshank, P/O. George Parker and P/O. William Taylor

 Adverse winds delayed the opening of the attack and the same winds may have caused the pathfinder marking to fall back well short of the target area - despite the clear weather conditions.